Close this tab to exit help

 • North-east corner marked to indicate correct orientation

-• In a 3D-print the selected address (or entered coordinates) is marked with a cone
+• In a 3D-print the selected address (or entered coordinates) is marked with a cone, except if advanced options are shown

 Touch Mapper tactile maps are optimized for clarity and the practical needs of people who are visually impaired: the 3D-printed maps are not a true-to-life representations of the area.